How to Sing Better

 Skip over this, and you’re just hurting yourself and your ability to improve.

-Knowing your vocal range is important.
-In this guide we show you a way of extending your vocal range, so knowing where it’s at now will come in handy.
+In this guide we show you a way of extending your range, so knowing where it’s at now will come in handy.

 Your vocal range is the number of notes you’re naturally able to hit with your voice type.

 There are a bunch of different voice types, and you likely fall into one or two of these types:

 Want a Fun and Easy Way to Find Your Range Fast?(affiliate link)

 Try Out This Free Online Game from SingingCarrots!

 We have an entire article on how to find your vocal range that goes deep into this.
 Make sure you check it out and find your range.
 Later in this guide, we’ll show you how to extend it.

 Interested in seeing where your favorite singer’s range sits?
 Check out this dope ass tool.